Jail for former West Yorkshire PC who let wife take blame for speeding

 The court was told she attended a speed awareness course and for the second offence paid a fixed penalty fine and had points put on her licence.

-However, after an investigation was started by the police professional standards board in September the pair, of Moorside Drive, Bradford, were arrested and their mobile phones were seized.
+However, after an investigation by the police professional standards board commenced in September the pair, of Moorside Drive, Bradford, were arrested and their mobile phones were seized.

 Mr Walters said: "Both phones had extensive messages relating to the speeding offences."